rcmcg/restaurant-inspections-app/README.md

 If you would like to run this app yourself, clone the repo into Android Studio and install/run the app on a Pixel 2 API 29 emulator.
 You can also install through USB and run it on your own device, although I have not tested it on a wide range of devices.

-A short video walking through and explaining the app can be found here: [Create a Youtube video and place the link here]
+[A short video walking through](https://youtu.be/6KwF1NZXy18) and explaining the app.

 An album of screenshots can be found here: [Create an imgur album and place here]